 Some regional apps

-Check your local Verkehrsverbund app for Wallet export
+Check the local Verkehrsverbund app for Wallet export

 Providers Without Wallet Support